The global and independent platform for the SAP community.

 avatar

-There are many hundreds of SAP partners in Germany alone.
-These include large global system integrators, local solution providers, ISVs, managed service providers, hybrid cloud partners and many more.
-And the task for partners of every size and focus is marked by a significant change.
-The key word is open source.
-For some time now, SAP itself has been increasingly going down the open source path, manifested through the SAP Linux Lab, SAP cloud offerings, and with Linux as the sole operating system for Hana.
-To drive digital transformation and innovation, companies must also consider non-SAP environments as part of an overall strategy for optimizing the process landscape.
-And here, too, open source is a key success factor - in conjunction with the establishment of agile end-to-end processes and the use of modern cloud-native development models and hybrid cloud models.
-Open source is currently the innovation driver par excellence, for example for cloud and edge computing in general, IoT or Big Data.
+For some time now, SAP itself has been increasingly going down the open source path, as evidenced by the SAP Linux Lab, SAP cloud offerings, and Linux as the sole operating system for its database Hana.
+To drive digital transformation and innovation, companies must also consider integrating non-SAP environments as part of an overall strategy for optimizing the process landscape.
+And here, too, open source is a key success factor—in conjunction with establishing agile end-to-end processes and using modern cloud-native development and hybrid cloud models.
+Open source is currently the innovation driver par excellence, for example for cloud and edge computing, IoT or big data.

-A foray into the open source community with its thousands of frameworks, tools and projects usually confuses more than it leads to a solid technology foundation.
-A few Docker containers are not enough here.
-Solid expertise and hardened, certified open source platforms are necessary for use by SAP customers.
-As an SAP partner, however, you don't necessarily have to develop this completely on your own - companies like Red Hat have been specializing in exactly this for years.
-This leaves time for the company's own value-added services for the customer.
+A foray into the open source community with its thousands of frameworks, tools, and projects usually leads to more confusion rather than a solid technological foundation.
+A few Docker containers just won’t cut it.
+Solid expertise and hardened, certified open source platforms are necessary.
+As an SAP partner, however, you don’t necessarily have to develop this completely on your own—companies like Red Hat have been specializing in providing exactly such a platform for years.
+This frees up time for companies to focus on their own services and customers.

 One example is the containerization of business applications and backend services.
-Red Hat offers various training courses on application modernization and migration on an open source basis.

-This includes an introduction to the development and management of containers for deployment and secure operation in Kubernetes clusters.
-In addition, successful open source use also requires know-how in areas such as agile working, methodology or error culture.
-Apart from the use of different training offers, a look at so-called open source policies also helps on the open source path.
-They aim to optimize the use of open source and minimize all technical, legal or business risks.
-Corresponding examples and templates for an open source policy can be found on GitHub.
+Red Hat offers various training courses for application modernization and migration on an open source basis.
+These include an introduction to the development and management of containers for deployment and secure operation in Kubernetes clusters.
+In addition, successful open source use also requires know-how in areas such as agile working, methodology, or error culture.
+Apart from the use of various training offers, it is also helpful to look at open source policies.
+They aim to optimize the use of open source and minimize all technical, legal, or business risks.
+Examples and templates for open source policies can be found on GitHub, for example.

 avatar